SQream/sqream_docs/reference/cli/index.rst

 .. _cli_reference:

 ************************
-CLI reference overview
+Command line programs
 ************************

-SQream contains several command line utilities for starting, managing, and configuring SQream DB clusters.
+SQream contains several command line programs for starting, managing, and configuring SQream DB clusters.

-This topic contains the reference for these commands, as well as flags and configuration settings.
+This topic contains the reference for these programs, as well as flags and configuration settings.

 .. list-table::
    :widths: auto